Historical Marker in

 In the 20th century, Perry County experienced changes brought about by technological advancements and modernization.
 The arrival of the railroad in the early 1900s enabled better transportation of goods and people, further boosting economic activities in the county.
 Over time, agriculture and the timber industry remained vital to the local economy, but new industries, such as manufacturing and services, also emerged.
 Today, Perry County continues to thrive as a community that embraces its history while embracing the opportunities of the modern world.

-This timeline provides a concise overview of the key events in the history of Perry County, Mississippi.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Perry County, Mississippi.

 • Perry County was established on December 21, 1820.